ekeminiudoh/YouVerify_API_QA_Accessment/README.md

     * Edit testng.xml to add new test classes or groups.

 # Test Reporting
-Test reports are generated in the target/surefire-reports directory.
-You can use plugins like Allure or Surefire Report Plugin for more detailed reporting.
+Test reports are generated with aventstack extentreport in the reports directory.
 # License
 This project is open-source